 The bride wears a stunning sheath by Carolina Herrera.

 After the ceremony, the guests gathered on the front lawn for al fresco cocktail hour.

-For the dinner tent, custom wooden plank flooring and flowy fabric walls makes for a dreamy sailcloth dinner tent.
+And, custom wooden plank flooring and flowy fabric walls make for a dreamy sailcloth dinner tent.

-A crisp neutral palette is balanced by the live greenery ceiling installations.
+Also, the crisp neutral palette is balanced by live greenery ceiling installations.

-I loved how the cake table linen turned out with a custom printed fabric top to match the cake designed by Nine Cakes.
+I loved how the cake table linen turned out, with its custom printed fabric top to match the cake designed by Nine Cakes.

-Dancing and late night food was served in the lounge/ballroom after a sunset dinner.
-We like to hide as much as the band chords and stands as much as possible, because you will often see them in the first dance photos.
+Dancing and late night food is served in the lounge/ballroom after a sunset dinner.
+We like to hide as much as the band chords and stands as much as possible.
+Because, you can often see them in the first dance photos.
 One of our favorite ways to do this is by using a stage partition.
 Sometimes this is done with florals or greenery, but often with fabric.
-This stage partition features more custom printed fabric in our after party color palette.
+Here, this stage partition features more custom printed fabric in our after party color palette.

 This bustle!
 One of my favorites of recent.

-After dancing with their guests into the evening, the couple departed to a sparkler send off.
+After dancing with their guests into the evening, the couple departs to a sparkler send off.